char0n/vladimirgorej.com/_posts/2026-07-08-the-one-arazzo-condition-no-tool-can-evaluate-safely.md

 - **The bounded token.** `runtime-expression-operand = "$" 1*operand-char` is the "grab the whole `$…`
   chunk" step.
 Look closely at `operand-char`: it is deliberately every character *except* whitespace and the operator symbols `! & ( ) < = > { | }`.
-That one exclusion is what makes a runtime expression stop at the comparison, and it is the very same reason this unfenced runtime-expression operand can't *contain* those symbols.
+That one exclusion is what makes a runtime expression stop at the comparison, and it is the very same reason a runtime-expression operand can't *contain* those symbols.
 Both faces of the problem, one line of grammar.
 - **Runtime expressions aren't defined here.** Notice the grammar never says what a valid runtime expression actually *is*.
 It only captures the `$…` token, then delegates the real check to